Carlos Manuel Urzúa Macías

 In 2018 President Andrés Manuel López Obrador appointed Urzúa Secretariat of Finance and Public Credit.
-But less than a year in the job Urzúa quit citing strong differences with the President's policies.
+But less than a year into the job Urzúa quit, citing strong differences with the President's policies.

-Career
+Life and career

-Urzúa earned a bachelor's degree from the Tecnológico de Monterrey in 1975, and a master's degree from Cinvestav in 1978, both in Mathematics.
+Urzúa Macías earned a bachelor's degree from the Tecnológico de Monterrey in 1975, and a master's degree from Cinvestav in 1978, both in Mathematics.
 He earned a Ph D in Economics from the University of Wisconsin-Madison in 1986.
 Urzúa began his teaching career at the Tecnológico de Monterrey, State of Mexico campus, at the age of 22.
-He was an assistant professor in the Economics Department at Georgetown University (1986-1988), and a visiting assistant professor in the Woodrow Wilson School at Princeton University (1988-1990).
+He was an assistant professor in the Economics Department at Georgetown University (1986–1988), and a visiting assistant professor in the Woodrow Wilson School at Princeton University (1988–1990).
 He was a professor in the Economics Department at the Colegio de México from 1989 to 2000.

 From 2000 to 2003, he was appointed Secretary of Finance for the Mexico City government under then mayor Andrés Manuel López Obrador.
 In 2003, Urzúa left government to found the Escuela de Graduados en Administración Pública y Política Pública, a public policy graduate school at the Tecnológico de Monterrey, Mexico City campus, which he directed for ten years.